Tejas-007-11/DarenaSolutions-MeldRx/README.md

-Stroke Prediction System Using Machine Learnong
+## Stroke Prediction System Using Machine Learning

 This is a stroke prediction system designed to analyze patient health metrics and predict stroke risks with high accuracy.
 This project leverages **machine learning** to provide early warnings and assist healthcare professionals in proactive decision-making.